gwax/www-gwax/posts/2006/01/moosilauke-1-george-a-little-less-than-1.rst

 time and try out my new snowshoes (Xmas loot, kind of).
-I was looking through my list of good hikes that I want to take and I decided to try to get up Mount Moosilauke (there's debate between whether it's pronounced to rhyme with rock or rocky, but I prefer ponouncing it as though it ends in uh).
+I was looking through my list of good hikes that I want to take and I decided to try to get up Mount Moosilauke (there's debate between whether it's pronounced to rhyme with rock or rocky, but I prefer pronouncing it as though it ends in uh).
 The plan was to set out around 7a today, get to trailhead around 10a, reach summit before 5p, turn around, camp at sunset and finish up tomorrow.
 That I'm writing this now means I